Googie architecture makes you look: A retro roadmap to modern marketing

 Whimsical and eye-catching designs

-Googie architecture understood this better than most.
-Imagine driving at 60 miles an hour and suddenly spotting a diner shaped like a spaceship or a coffee shop with an oversized neon coffee cup swirling overhead.
+What's the point of a billboard if it doesn't grab your attention?
+Googie architecture knew this all too well.
+Picture driving at 60 miles an hour and suddenly spotting a diner shaped like a spaceship or a coffee shop crowned with an oversized neon coffee cup—impossible to miss!

-The designs often utilised exaggerated forms, bold signs, and quirky motifs.
-From boomerangs to flying saucers, the aesthetic was both youthful and exuberant, a playful nod to the optimism of the time.
+With exaggerated forms, bold signage, and quirky motifs—think boomerangs and flying saucers—Googie's aesthetic was youthful and exuberant, a cheerful nod to the optimism of the era.
+The buildings hinted at what awaited inside: something fresh, exciting, and worth stopping for.

 Unique shapes and vibrant colours